eXascaleInfolab/clubmark/algorithms/ToBeAdded.md

 - F1
 	- SkiKit provides only for a single pair of clusters: http://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html
 	- NF1 - slow Python impl., but could be reimplemented using Cython as https://github.com/alamages/cls-metrics !
-		But instead of separate convers and redundancy evaluation  just evaluate all distinct clusters with the provision markers and eval F1 to the clusters from the opposite source (actual result VS ground-truth), all matchin clusters have F1=1.
+		But instead of separate converts and redundancy evaluation  just evaluate all distinct clusters with the provision markers and eval F1 to the clusters from the opposite source (actual result VS ground-truth), all matchin clusters have F1=1.
 		Also check how Leckovec did it.
 		!
 Use Cython, see https://github.com/alamages/cls-metrics